Operating under a licence allows you to make use of copyrighted works without having to seek any further permissions.

 In general, the following points apply:

-the Library’s online resources are available for you to use of personally for non-commercial and educational purposes only
+the Library’s online resources are available for you to use personally for non-commercial and educational purposes only.

 you must not download and redistribute materials to others, either in printed form, by email or via social networking sites, or by uploading to document sharing sites.